GitTools/GitReleaseManager/docs/input/docs/why-grm.md

+---
+Order: 10
+Title: Why use GitReleaseManager
+---

 # Why would I want to use GitReleaseManager?

 There are a number of reasons that you would want to incorporate GitReleaseManager into your workflow.